Cookie

 USB over Remote Desktop for Linux gives users the option to switch between various USB devices on the go (i.e. unplugging and plugging in different USBs at any given time), and no additional configuration is necessary.

-To use USB Network Gate for Linux RDP USB redirection, simply install the program on both machines taking part in the remote desktop connection (referred to as the “Server” and “Client”).
+For Linux RDP USB redirection, you need to install xfreerdp plug-in and USB Network Gate on both machines taking part in the remote desktop connection (referred to as the “Server” and “Client”).

 1